martineho/semester-project-2/README.md

 # Nour

 This was my spring 2022 Semester Project at Noroff.
 The goal of the project was to create an e-commerce website that had customer-facing and admin sections.
 Fetching data from a Strapi API.
 The website is created on plain Html, Vanilla Javascript, Bootstrap and Sass.
+And the concept is an online store selling korean skincare products.

 ## ⚛️ Technologies used